infidel-/cult/Manual_v6.md

 ### What are They? ###

 After a cult gains its first adept, there is a small chance each turn that an _investigator_ will become aware of its existence.
-Having three or more adepts will add the current society awareness level to that chance, and having any priests in the cult will raise the chance even further.
+Each cultist contributes to this number, with adepts modifier being higher than neophytes' and each priest contributing heavily.
 Once an investigator is aware of a particular cult, he focuses on that one to the exclusion of all others.
 His goal is simple: the destruction of the cult.

 When an investigator first becomes aware of a cult, his _willpower_ is low; he has not gained enough knowledge about the cult to be completely resolved in his mission.
 Every turn afterwards the investigator is likely to gain a point of willpower, and with every 3 points he gains a new _level_.
 If he reaches 3rd level, with 9 willpower points, he becomes unstoppable.
 The cult cannot destroy him, only repair the damage he wreaks.